kwewk/UI-UX/workshop_1/images/GI/README.md

-A folder for graphic image with text
+A folder for graphic images with text